taowenwei/mongodb-grafana-plugin/README.md

 <img src="./imgs/query.png" alt="frontend" style="width: 40%;" />

-a query is a `javascript` object.
+a query is a `javascript` object, NOT a `json` object.

-the `Collection Name` field specifies the name of the collection to perform an aggregation.
+the `Collection Name` field, (mapped to `collection` in the above payload), specifies the name of the collection to perform an aggregation.

-the `Aggregation Pipeline` field can have multiple aggregation steps. if you're familiar with `MongoDB Compass`, you can contruct your aggregations in the tool, then copy/paste the aggregration's `Node.js` export to the field - it's just simple as that. the supported data types are listed below.
+the `Aggregation Pipeline` field, (mapped to `aggregations`), can have multiple aggregation steps. if you're familiar with `MongoDB Compass`, you can contruct your aggregations in the tool, then copy/paste the aggregration's `Node.js` export to the field - it's just simple as that. the supported data types are listed below.

 ```
   string: "string",